 Girihandu Seya Location and Accessibility

 Girihandu Seya is situated near Tiriyaya, a small village about 47 km north of Trincomalee.
-The stupa is perched atop a hill, offering breathtaking panoramic views of the surrounding landscapes.
-Reaching the site involves a moderate trek through lush greenery, making it a rewarding experience for nature lovers and adventure seekers alike.
+The Stupa is perched atop a hill, offering breathtaking panoramic views of the surrounding landscapes.
+Reaching the site involves a moderate trek through lush greenery, making it a rewarding experience for both nature lovers and adventure seekers.

 Architecture of the Girihandu Seya

-The capitals of the pillars at Thiriyaya have not been separately carved and joined as at other Vatadage sites.
+The capitals of the pillars at Thiriyaya have not been separately carved and joined, as they are at other Vatadage sites.
 Facing the entrances at the cardinal points are altars of carved granite slabs.
 At the head of each flight of steps is a stone doorway.

 Girihandu Seya

 The four entrances at the cardinal points are provided with moonstones, Makara balustrades, and naga guardstones.
 The moonstones are plain except for a lotus petal carving at the circumference.
 The guardstones are the most striking artistic feature.
-The Naga kings are depicted as having an air of austerity, not overloaded with jewelry, and are benign in expression.
-According to scholars, these qualities along with their elongated limbs suggest the Pallava style of art belongs to a phase earlier than Anuradhapura and Polonnaruwa.
+The Naga kings are depicted as having an air of austerity, with a simple, unadorned appearance and a benign expression.
+According to scholars, these qualities, along with their elongated limbs, suggest that the Pallava style of art belongs to a phase earlier than Anuradhapura and Polonnaruwa.

 Why Visit Girihandu Seya?